-Students must furnish their own transportation to and from school.
-This includes transportation to and from field trips, internships, clinicals, or any other locations of course instruction.
+Students must furnish their own transportation to and from school, including transportation to and from field trips, internships, clinicals, or any other locations of course instruction.
 WDT students may park in areas designated as student parking.
 Improperly parked vehicles will be towed at the owner's expense.

-The following areas are designated as student parking:
+The following areas are designated and labeled as student parking:

-- Parking areas on the west and north sides of the Mickelson building. - Handicapped parking designated near each entrance.
+- Parking areas on the north and west side of the Mickelson building. - Parking area on the south side of Badlands Hall. - Handicapped parking designated near each entrance.